krolltravel.com banner krolltravel.com link

 Located in the middle of the Galapagos Islands, Santiago is east of Isabela, west of Bartolome and northwest of Santa Cruz.

-During our Galapagos Islands cruise on M/Y Eric, one of four Ecoventura ships, we visited Puerto Egas, located on the west coast of Isla Santiago.
+During our Galapagos Islands cruise on M/Y Letty, one of four Ecoventura ships, we visited Puerto Egas, located on the west coast of Isla Santiago.

 Birdwatching tour

-After a wet landing on the black sand beach, we went on a nature walk with Cecibel Guerrero, our Galapagos guide.
+After a wet landing on the black sand beach, we went on a nature walk with our guide, Cecibel Guerrero.
 A yellow warbler (scientific name: Dendroica petechia) hopped around our feet on the lava rock.

 Camouflaged against the black rock, a lava heron (scientific name: Butorides sundevalli) watched us intently with its golden eyes.
 Ceci pointed out a yellow-crowned night heron (scientific name: Nyctanassa violacea) nearly hidden on a guano-covered ledge in a volcanic crevasse.